luyadev/luya/docs/guide/app-admin-module-jwt-spa.md

-# JWT auth with SPA Applications
+# JWT authentication

-> since LUYA admin module version 2.2
+> available since LUYA admin module version 2.2

 The LUYA admin provides a basic JWT generator including an out of the box authentification system which can proxy requests trough LUYA Admin Api User and those permission system.